robertorcosta/azure-docs.pt-br/articles/iot-edge/module-composition.md

 ### <a name="source"></a>Origem

 A origem especifica de onde as mensagens são provenientes.
-IoT Edge pode rotear mensagens de módulos ou dispositivos folha.
+IoT Edge can route messages from modules or leaf devices.

-Usando os SDKs de IoT, os módulos podem declarar filas de saída específicas para suas mensagens usando a classe ModuleClient.
-As filas de saída não são necessárias, mas são úteis para gerenciar várias rotas.
-Os dispositivos de folha podem usar a classe DeviceClient dos SDKs de IoT para enviar mensagens para dispositivos IoT Edge gateway da mesma forma que eles enviam mensagens ao Hub IoT.
-Para obter mais informações, consulte [entender e usar SDKs do Hub IOT do Azure](../iot-hub/iot-hub-devguide-sdks.md).
+Using the IoT SDKs, modules can declare specific output queues for their messages using the ModuleClient class.
+Output queues aren't necessary, but are helpful for managing multiple routes.
+Leaf devices can use the DeviceClient class of the IoT SDKs to send messages to IoT Edge gateway devices in the same way that they would send messages to IoT Hub.
+For more information, see [Understand and use Azure IoT Hub SDKs](../iot-hub/iot-hub-devguide-sdks.md).

 A propriedade da fonte pode ser qualquer um dos valores a seguir: